Siteimprove/alfa/docs/guides/writing-a-parser.md

 ## Implementing the parser

-Out aim is to write a parser that consumes an array of tokens (in our case strings) and returns a result of either `Ok`, with the result and the rest of the tokens, or an `Err` result with a message containing relevant information on why the parsing failed.
+Our aim is to write a parser that consumes an array of tokens (in our case strings) and returns a result of either `Ok`, with the result and the rest of the tokens, or an `Err` result with a message containing relevant information on why the parsing failed.

 The strategy is:
 - write individual atomic parsers to parse each indivial token using string matching